 Opposing the injustice of apartheid in South Africa first got me into politics and I remain passionate about human rights.
 I believe Britain should stay a signatory to the European Convention on Human Rights (ECHR), and in 2015 I launched a campaign to defend our human rights.
 In Parliament I have challenged the Government to come clean about its plans to replace the Human Rights Act and threaten our international commitments (read more here and here).

 I am a member of Labour Friends of Palestine and the Middle East and worked with local members to set up a group in Sheffield.
 I have signed Parliamentary motions related to Israeli Military Strikes on the Gaza Strip (EDM 250) and the humanitarian situation in Gaza (EDM 827).
 I have questioned the Prime Minister over the UK Government’s inaction on the Israeli policy of illegal occupation and I voted in favour of recognising the state of Palestine.
-I visited the West Bank in November 2017 and will use the experience to build support for the Palestinian people – and in a subsequent debate in Parliament I called for the UK Government to redouble efforts to stop the demolition of a Bedouin village that I visited.
+I visited the West Bank in November 2017 and will use the experience to build support for the Palestinian people – and have repeatedly called on the Government to redouble efforts to stop the demolition of the Bedouin village Khan al-Ahmar that I visited.

 Many Sheffielders have their roots in Kashmir, which has been at the centre of conflicts between India and Pakistan since partition.
 I support the right of the people of Kashmir for a plebiscite on self-determination.
 I am a member of the APPG on Kashmir, I signed an open letter to The Guardian urging the media to give greater coverage to the humanitarian crisis in Kashmir and I have also pressed the UK Government to raise the issue with the Indian Government, the United Nations and the Commonwealth Secretary General.